Buddytheelff/webmapping/Chapter11/readme.md

 ###### Figure 1.3: Interactive choropleth map and chart

-> ### **Implement a visual affordance that allows the user to change the expressed attribute and visual feedback that updates your choropleth map and data visualization in response to user input.**
+> ### **Implement a visual affordance that allows the user to change the expressed attribute and visual feedback that updates the choropleth map and data visualization in response to user input.**

 ### III.
 Transitions